 A strong crust comes from a well-developed dough.
-To achieve this, a flour with high quality gluten which is well kneaded is essential.
+To achieve this, a flour with high-quality gluten which is well kneaded is essential.
 Sometimes lowering the water in the recipe can prevent recurrences.
-Otherwise, adding a little vital gluten powder or changing to a high protein bread flour will fix the problem.
+Otherwise, adding a little vital gluten powder or changing to a high protein bread flour can fix the problem.

 #6 Work on your shaping

 To control the rise of bread, shaping has a major impact.
 Stretching the outer membrane to create tension will help a lot.
 This provides support for the dough as it rises.
 Poor shaping is especially prevalent in bread machines.
 Here, the bread often collapses as the dough is not shaped.
 To find out more about shaping, see my shaping and preshaping guide.